JuliaInterop/Clang.jl/README.md

 ## C-bindings generator

-Clang.jl provides a module `Clang.Generators` for generating
+Clang.jl provides a module `Clang.Generators` for auto-generating C-bindings for Julia language from C headers.

 ### Quick start